Skip to content

 Dioptase Sources and Quality

 The quality of dioptase varies significantly depending on its source.
 The Tsumeb Mine in Namibia is renowned for producing some of the highest-quality specimens, characterized by their deep green colour and crystalline structure.
+The highest-quality dioptase ever recorded came from Tsumeb, Namibia, the mineral's most important deposit.
 Altyn-Tyube in Kazakhstan also yields dioptase with good colour and well-defined crystal forms, making it a notable source.
+The second most important location for dioptase is the original discovery site, the Karaganda Region, Kazakhstan.

 These variations in size and quality underscore the importance of source when evaluating dioptase.